sydroth/tanzaniawellclassification/README.md

 2. Explore the data

-    a.
-Follow the process_data notebook in this projects 'notebook' folder and explore the processed data.
+    - Follow the process_data notebook in this projects 'notebook' folder and explore the processed data.

 4. Load the [Conda Environment](https://github.com/sydroth/tanzaniawellclassification/blob/master/environment.yml) used for the project